Pulitzer Prize-winning photojournalist Danish Siddiqui killed in Afghanistan

 Siddiqui was also at the forefront of Reuters’ coverage of the devastating toll of India’s second Covid wave and was responsible for taking a series of drone photographs showing the scale of mass cremations that made headlines around the world.

-In April this year, in response to a tweet praising his work and the fact that he was risking his own life to deliver it, Siddiqui responded: “Thanks for your kind words.
+In April this year, in response to a tweet praising his work and the fact that he was risking his own life to deliver it, Siddiqui wrote: “Thanks for your kind words.
 I don’t think there is anything HEROIC about it.
 As journalists, this is what we signed up for.
 It’s our DUTY to document what is happening around us.”

-Others remembered Siddiqui on Friday for his coverage of the massive protests that erupted in India in the wake of the controversial Citizenship Amendment Act passed at the end of 2019.
+Others remembered Siddiqui on Friday for his defining coverage of the massive protests that erupted in India in the wake of the controversial Citizenship Amendment Act passed at the end of 2019.

 On his Reuters profile page, just below Siddiqui’s photo are his words: “While I enjoy covering news stories – from business to politics to sports – what I enjoy most is capturing the human face of a breaking story.”